-If your child is not comfortable with some of these concepts, consider investigating the complete OnTrack Reading Phonics Program and using the advanced code workbook that forms the basis of the program to help instill them.
+If your child is not comfortable with some of these concepts, consider purchasing the OnTrack Reading Phonics Program and using the advanced code workbook that forms the basis of the program to help instill them.

 Directions for Using the Phonics Worksheets